Curvature

-In mathematics, curvature is any of several strongly related concepts in geometry.
-Intuitively, the curvature is the amount by which a curve deviates from being a straight line, or a surface deviates from being a plane.
+In mathematics, curvature is any of several strongly related concepts in geometry that intuitively measure the amount by which a curve deviates from being a straight line or by which a surface deviates from being a plane.
+If a curve or surface is contained in a larger space, curvature can be defined extrinsically relative to the ambient space.
+Curvature of Riemannian manifolds of dimension at least two can be defined intrinsically without reference to a larger space.

 For curves, the canonical example is that of a circle, which has a curvature equal to the reciprocal of its radius.
 Smaller circles bend more sharply, and hence have higher curvature.
-The curvature at a point of a differentiable curve is the curvature of its osculating circle, that is the circle that best approximates the curve near this point.
+The curvature at a point of a differentiable curve is the curvature of its osculating circle — that is, the circle that best approximates the curve near this point.
 The curvature of a straight line is zero.
 In contrast to the tangent, which is a vector quantity, the curvature at a point is typically a scalar quantity, that is, it is expressed by a single real number.

 For surfaces (and, more generally for higher-dimensional manifolds), that are embedded in a Euclidean space, the concept of curvature is more complex, as it depends on the choice of a direction on the surface or manifold.
 This leads to the concepts of maximal curvature, minimal curvature, and mean curvature.

-For Riemannian manifolds (of dimension at least two) that are not necessarily embedded in a Euclidean space, one can define the curvature intrinsically, that is without referring to an external space.
-See Curvature of Riemannian manifolds for the definition, which is done in terms of lengths of curves traced on the manifold, and expressed, using linear algebra, by the Riemann curvature tensor.

 History

+The history of curvature began with the ancient Greeks' basic distinction between straight and circular lines, with the concept later developed by figures like Aristotle and Apollonius.
+The development of calculus in the 17th century, particularly by Newton and Leibniz, provided tools to systematically calculate curvature for curves.
+Euler then extended the study to surfaces, followed by Gauss's crucial insight of "intrinsic" curvature, which is independent of how a surface is embedded in space, and Riemann's generalization to higher dimensions.

 In Tractatus de configurationibus qualitatum et motuum, the 14th-century philosopher and mathematician Nicole Oresme introduces the concept of curvature as a measure of departure from straightness; for circles he has the curvature as being inversely proportional to the radius; and he attempts to extend this idea to other curves as a continuously varying magnitude.

 The curvature of a differentiable curve was originally defined through osculating circles.
 In this setting, Augustin-Louis Cauchy showed that the center of curvature is the intersection point of two infinitely close normal lines to the curve.